TickTeam/guide-tt/how_to_set_language_in_ticktick.md

 3.Select a language in the “Language” section.

-PS: If your language is not here, you can click “Your language is not available?” at the bottom of the drop-down menu.
+PS: If your language is not available, you can click “Your language is not available?” at the bottom of the drop-down menu.
 Then click “Help us translate” to complete a form.
-After that, we will contact you over the next few days.
+After that, we will consider to contact you over the next few days to see whether you can help with translation or not.